kubeflow/examples/code_search/README.md

 ## 2. Model Training

 A `Dockerfile` based on Tensorflow is provided along which has all the dependencies for this part of the pipeline.
-By default, the based off Tensorflow CPU 1.8.0 for `Python3` but can be overridden in the Docker image build using the following command
+By default, it is based off Tensorflow CPU 1.8.0 for `Python3` but can be overridden in the Docker image build using the following command

 ```